Alamantus/robbie.antenesse.net/_posts/2023-12-08-what-chatgpt-is-and-why-it-cant-replace-you.md

 working with, analyzing, categorizing, and organizing gigabytes (possibly terabytes) of text samples that are processed and used based on prompts that _anyone_ can supply.
-For reference, one letter is a _byte_ and a _gigabyte_ is roughly a _trillion_ bytes while a terabyte is _one thousand gigabytes_—the average novel is around 50 _thousand_ words totaling only a few hundred thousand bytes total.
+For reference, one letter is a _byte_ and a _gigabyte_ is roughly a _billion_ bytes while a terabyte is _one thousand gigabytes_—the average novel is around 50 _thousand_ words totaling only a few hundred thousand bytes total.